sendwithus/docs/api1/templates.md

 Templates API
 =============

-*NOTE* -- All parameters are manditory unless otherwise noted.
+*NOTE* -- All parameters are mandatory unless otherwise noted.

 Creating a New Template (Done - Already Existed)
 -----------------------